AlloyTools/org.alloytools.alloy/SMT-Extension/doc/SMT-Extension.md

 this/B={4, 5}
 this/C={12}
 ```
-When the operands are singletons, the semantics of CVC4 Relational Solver is similar to the Kodkod solver (modulo the bit width) as shown in the following example:
+When the operands are singletons, the semantics of CVC4 Relational Solver is similar to that of the Kodkod solver (modulo the bit width), as shown in the following example:
 ```cmd
 sig A, B in Int {}
 fact {